DuartBreedt/EduanBreedtBlog/content/about/index.md

 My name is Eduan Breedt.
 I am a cisgender, straight, White, English-speaking male of Dutch and English settler descent, born in Azania (South Africa) and now living as an uninvited settler in ᐊᒥᐢᑿᒌᐚᐢᑲᐦᐃᑲᐣ Amiskwacîwâskahikan (Edmonton), the homelands and gathering grounds of the Nêhiyaw, Denesuliné, Nakota Sioux, Anishinaabe, Niitsitapi, and Inuit peoples, as well as the Métis Nation of Alberta.

 I trained and have worked as a physiotherapist in both Azania and Aotearoa (New Zealand), mainly in musculoskeletal practice with people experiencing complex and persistent pain.
 I now combine clinical work with teaching and research.
 I am currently a PhD Candidate at the University of Alberta.
-My PhD explores the concept of the ‘Body’ in physiotherapy, asking how it functions within neoliberal racial capitalism, settler colonialism, and Euro-American empire to modulate health, illness, injury, futurity, and imaginations.
+My PhD explores the concept of the ‘Body’ in physiotherapy, asking how it functions within Euro-American empire to modulate health, illness, injury, futurity, and imaginations.

 More broadly, I am interested in health justice, critical and decolonial theory, and the geopolitical forces that shape physiotherapy and health care.
-I draw on the work of French post-structural philosopher Gilles Deleuze, queer theorist Jasbir Puar, and Cameroonian historian Achille Mbembe in order to explore physiotherapy’s necropolitical and biopolitical stakes in neoliberal racial capitalism, settler colonialism, and Euro-American empire.
+I draw on the work of French post-structural philosopher Gilles Deleuze, queer theorist Jasbir Puar, and Cameroonian historian Achille Mbembe in order to explore physiotherapy’s necropolitical and biopolitical stakes in American empire and its conduits: neoliberal racial capitalism and settler colonialism.
 My work aims to unsettle, expose, mark, and name the elite, colonial, White regime of physiotherapy.

 As a community member, scholar, and physiotherapist in a relative position of power, I am informed by many scholar-activists who have gifted me a solidarity politics.